 After leaving Potternewton Park at 2pm, the parade travelled down Harehills Avenue and onto Chapeltown Road.
 From Chapeltown Road the parade went down Regent Street and into Skinner Lane and then North Street before returning to Chapeltown Road and Potternewton Park.
 Large crowds gathered on Chapeltown Road and some spectators even climbed onto the flat roofs to get the best possible view of the parade.
 The following day, the Yorkshire Evening Post described the parade with Brian Kay writing: “as it danced, bounced and swayed on its way, its infectious atmosphere drew people from the pavements to swell the throng”.
 Leeds Other Paper described the atmosphere.
 “The smell of rum was heavy in the air as bottles in paper bags were passed around” they wrote in their 3 September issue.
 Both the Yorkshire Evening Post and Leeds Other Paper mention the use of whistles at the carnival for the first time.
 “Music was provided by steel bands and whistlers” Leeds Other Paper wrote and the Yorkshire Evening Post included a photo of “some of the whistle-blowing carnival dancers”.

 Among the six Carnival Queens on the road that year was 17-year-old Deborah Blackwood from Bradford in a sparkling gold costume and 20-year-old Joan Fishley, who’s costume ‘Floral Goddess’ included four giant vases, brown ones at each side of the costume and two blue ones at the back.
 Both Queens were photographed by Yorkshire Evening Post photographer Steve Riding and were captured on film by ITV.
 A twenty-four second colour clip sits in the ITV film archive.
 It captures the moment when a wheel on Deborah Blackwood’s costume frame jams and Deborah continues on without the frame while a member of the troupe rushes in to fix the problem.
 The footage also shows troupes and steel bands on the road and includes a shot of Hughbon Condor.
+The West Yorkshire Archive holds around 35 seconds of colour overhead footage of the parade that shows Parades Steel Band, a troupe and Hughbon Condor on his stilts.
 Also on the road that year was Brenda Brown who was photographed on Chapeltown Road in a costume inspired by the American Pilgrims.
-Edris Browne was also on the road that year as was Hughbon Condor whose costume involved stilts.
-Edris was photographed by Max Farrar and Hughbon was photographed by Steve Riding from the Yorkshire Evening Post.
+Edris Browne was also on the road that year, she was photographed by Max Farrar and Hughbon Condor was photographed by Steve Riding from the Yorkshire Evening Post.
 Hughbon’s photograph was one of seven black and white photos to appear in the newspaper the following day.
 Among the troupes on the road this year was Benjy’s Masqueraders who were again dressed as ‘Bushmen’ carrying tennis rackets.
 Among their members was eight-year-old Darren Craig who’s photograph appeared in the Yorkshire Evening Post the next day.

 An estimated 6,000 people gathered in Potternewton Park at the end of the parade to enjoy music played by Steel Bands and Sound Systems.
 Awards for best Steel Band, Troupe, Queen and Individual were given on the stage in the park.
 The following day the Yorkshire Evening Post reported that “the event had been totally peaceful and there were no arrests.”
 The Last Lap Dance was again held at Primrose Hill High School on Monday night from 9pm until 2am the following day.
 Tickets were priced at £1.50.